Alicia Bárcena Ibarra

 United Nations Economic Commission for Latin America and the Caribbean (ECLAC)

-BSc in Biology; Master's in Public Admin., Harvard Univ.; completed courses for a Master's in Ecology; PhD in Economics candidate, National Autonomous Univ. of Mexico.
-Formerly: Founding Director, Earth Council, Costa Rica, an NGO in charge of following up on the agreements of the 1992 UN Conference on Environment and Development; Coordinator, Latin American and Caribbean Sustainable Development Programme, UN Development Programme (UNDP), resp. for the Environmental Citizenship Project at the UN Environment Programme (UNEP); Deputy Exec.
-Secretary and Director, Environment and Human Settlements Division, Economic Commission for Latin America and the Caribbean (ECLAC); Undersecretary-General for Management, UN Headquarters, New York, Chef de Cabinet and Deputy Chef de Cabinet to former Secretary-General Kofi Annan.
+BSc in Biology; Master's in Public Admin., Harvard Univ.; courses for a Master's in Ecology; PhD in Economics candidate, National Autonomous Univ. of Mexico.
+Former: Coordinator, Latin American and Caribbean Sustainable Development Programme, United Nations Development Programme (UNDP), resp. for the Environmental Citizenship Project at the UN Environment Programme (UNEP); Founding Director, Earth Council, Costa Rica, a non-governmental organization for the follow-up to the agreements reached at the 1992 UN Conference on Environment and Development; Undersecretary-General for Management, UN Headquarters, New York; Chef de Cabinet and Deputy Chef de Cabinet to former Secretary-General Kofi Annan; Deputy Exec.
+Secretary and Director, Environment and Human Settlements Division, Economic Commission for Latin America and the Caribbean (ECLAC).
 Since July 2008, Exec.
 Secretary, ECLAC.
-Has taught and conducted research, Autonomous Metropolitan University of Mexico.
-Has published articles on sustainable development, public policy, environmental issues and public participation.
+Has taught and conducted research, Autonomous Metropolitan Univ. of Mexico.
+Articles on sustainable development, public policy, environmental issues and public participation.